parsehex/BuddyGenAI/docs/how-to-setup.md

 # How to setup for the first time

 > [!WARNING] This page isn't updated and is for an early version of buddyGenAI.
-See [here](./getting-started.md) for current instructions and links.
+See [this page](./getting-started.md) for more recent instructions and links.

 ## Troubleshooting